exercism/v3/languages/csharp/README.md

 The C# maintainers have written out specs for lots of exercises that need writing.
 The biggest way you can help would be to choose an exercise and implement it.
 You can find the list of exercises [here][github-issues-new-exercise] - each one has detailed instructions on what to do.

-If you have less time/energy/whatever, contributing to reference docs would also be helpful.
+If you'd like to work on something else, contributing to reference docs would also be helpful.
 You can find out how to help with reference docs [here][reference].

 ## FAQs